Wplace-lol/wplace.lol/docs/beginners/shop.md

 ---

 # Shop
-This page lists all shop items and their prices.
+This page lists all shop items, their prices and information about them.

 ### Max.
 Charges
 500 Droplets - +5 (can be bought in bulk)